Want to know the facts about antibiotics and breastfeeding?

 For individual advice about the use of antibiotics or probiotics while breastfeeding, always seek medical advice.

-If you have concerns about the safety of a medication during pregnancy or while breastfeeding, the Infant Risk Center keeps up-to-date information regarding medication during pregnancy and while breastfeeding.
+If you have any concerns about the safety of a medication during pregnancy or while breastfeeding, visit the Infant Risk Center website.
+It keeps up-to-date information regarding medication during pregnancy and while breastfeeding.